anthonykulis/cps215/java_review/README.md

 ## Testing
 Testing is always a good thing.
 If you have time in class to derive the tests, for each class create a **main** method to test each of your classes other methods.
 Use `throw new RuntimeException(String string)` if you get an unexpected return.
+## Optional
+If you are more comfortable using a driver to test, that is ok.
+While its not the best approach in a real-world situation, this is also only a 200 level class.
+Feel free to run a driver instead.
+I included one in the source path, but it is very limited since I wrote unit tests for each class.
 ## Grading
 This is an ungraded exercise.
 ## Due Date